danpalmer/COMP6017/README.md

 ### API Endpoints

 All endpoints reutrn `application/javascript` unless otherwise stated.
-All endpoints will respond to the **HEAD** method with the appropriate headers.
+All endpoints will respond to the **HEAD** method with the appropriate headers, and **OPTIONS** with the available methods for a given endpoint.

 ##### /
  - **GET**: returns this documentation formatted as `text/html`.